-For example, -Xconst-in-text=1 means that initialized const variables and small const variables (if -Xsmall-const is non-zero) should be placed in their usual default "text" and "data" sections, .text and .sdata, respectively, while strings should be placed in the .data section rather than their usual .text section.
+For example, -Xconst-in-text=1 means that initialized const variables should be placed in their usual default "text" section, .rodata, while strings should be placed in the .data section rather than their usual .rodata section.

-While the option -Xconst-in-text is preferred, the older option -Xconst-in-data is equivalent to -Xconst-in-text=0, and thus requests that data for all constant sections, CONST, SCONST, and STRING be placed in their corresponding "data" sections as given by the last column of the table above, and the older option -Xstrings-in-text is equivalent to -Xconst-in-text=0xf, and thus requests that data for all constant sections be placed in their default "text" sections.
+While the option -Xconst-in-text is preferred, the older option -Xconst-in-data is equivalent to -Xconst-in-text=0, and thus requests that data for all constant sections, CONST, and STRING be placed in their corresponding "data" sections as given by the last column of the table above, and the older option -Xstrings-in-text is equivalent to -Xconst-in-text=0xf, and thus requests that data for all constant sections be placed in their default "text" sections.

 The table above gives section names for initialized sections.
 There are no uninitialized STRING sections.
 Uninitialized CONST sections, if moved from "text" to "data", go in the COMM (common) section (which the linker puts at the end of the .bss section by default).
-Uninitialized SCONST sections, if moved from "data" to "text", go in the .sdata2 section.